-India is thousands of years old, with rich culture, religious diversity and hundreds of languages.
+India is thousands of years old, with a rich culture, religious diversity, and hundreds of languages.
 India is fast becoming a choice study destination for international students.
 The country is also home to an ancient education system and one of the oldest universities in the world – The Nalanda University, which was founded in the 5th century and was revived in 2010.

-Get Up to $100,000 Student Loan for Your Master in US or Canada - See if you are eligible
+Get Up to $100,000 Student Loan for Your Master in US or Canada - Apply before 31 December 2024 to get as low as 9.99% interest rate

 If you are new to these posts, welcome.
 We aim for all-round education of young Africans.
-Consider joining 20000+ others in subscribing to AfterSchoolAfrica on Youtube to continue exploring opportunities and watching videos like this one below:
+Consider joining 20000+ others in subscribing to AfterSchoolAfrica on Youtube to continue exploring opportunities and watching videos like the one below:

 PRESS PLAY: The Top 10 Easiest Countries to Immigrate To!